kairosity/mp2-tunnel-focus/README.md

 ### Task Deletion Special Features

 - Users are prompted to confirm that they definitely want to delete a specific task.
 - This handles user errors gracefully and stops a user from accidentally deleting a task they wanted to keep.
+- The delete task confirmation modal also includes the specific task name/description of the task to be deleted, this further wards against accidental deletion by the user.

 <p align="center">
   <img src="assets/misc-images/delete-confirmation.png">